BernCarney/ankermake-m5-profiles/README.md

 # AnkerMake M5 Profiles
-PrusaSlicer and AnkerMake (alpha) Slicer profiles created by The Technical Ace
+PrusaSlicer and AnkerMake (alpha) Slicer profiles created by The Technical Ace.